-Wildcards () in setnames can be used to search for setnames of a certain expression.
+.
+Wildcards (\) can be used.

-8.53 proj
+8.56 proj

 This keyword is used to project points (with all related geometry) or nodes onto a set of surfaces or element-faces.
 Alternative a shape can be specified as the target.
 In consequence the set with the entities which should be moved must contain nodes and/or points and the target-set must contain surfaces and/or element-faces.